No further fatalities were announced, with the death toll remaining on 31.

-The new figure was released by the Disease Prevention and Control Center (SPKC) which said 1828 tests had been conducted during the previous 24-hour period.
+The Disease Prevention and Control Center (SPKC) said 1,979 tests had been conducted during the previous 24-hour period.

-So far 22 deaths of patients with coronavirus have been recorded and 741 patients have recovered from infection.
+So far 1,022 patients have recovered from infection.

-A useful summary in English of the latest COVID-19 situation including restrictions in place and statistics on the number of cases is available at this special government website.
+A useful summary in English of the latest COVID-19 situation including restrictions in place and rules on public assembly is available at this special government website.

 The number for medical emergencies is 113, the number for enquiring about a COVID-19 test if you have developed some potential symptoms after returning from overseas or being in contact with someone confirmed as having coronavirus is 8303 and the SPKC COVID-19 advice helpline is 67387661.